lsawade/dotfiles/.github/README.md

 # Dotfiles

-Here described how to track your dotfiles.
+Here described how to track your dotfiles and my own set of dotfiles that are dependent on the host so that you load speceific Aliases, Environment Variables only on certain Hosts.

 This is taken partially from https://www.atlassian.com/git/tutorials/dotfiles .
 I simply moved it here in case ``Atlassian`` should stop existing at any point